JoeThorntonLab/RH-RE_scanning/scripts/mutation_matrix_comparison/matrix_comparison.md

 ### Matrix correlations

 As a first analysis, we will determine how correlated is the structure of the transition matrices.
-We will use the inner product correlation between two matrices to determine how colinear are their structures.
+We will use the inner product correlation between two matrices to determine how colinear are their structures; and their similarity (SSE).

 ``` r
 # Generated P matrices for drift scenario under three approaches: